Making HED meaningful

 • A is the source/subject of the relationship

-• Relation-tag is the directional relationship (from Relation/ subtree)
+• Relation is the binary directional relationship (from Relation hierarchy)

 • C is the target/object of the relationship